 The Flesch-Kincaid readability test determines how understandable your writing is for different comprehension levels.
 There are readability tests that you can use to identify your Flesch-Kincaid score.
 Alternatively, you can just use the formula as a guide.

 The more readable your content, the better the user experience and the lower your bounce rate will be.

 Simple navigation makes it easy for visitors to find what they’re looking for, or at least get to a point where they can easily find out.
 Don’t try to be overly innovative with your navigation – like a supermarket, or a light switch, we prefer things to be how we expect them to be.
 Strange navigation is just a headache for your users.

 #14 Invest in a great design

 A good design instils trust and makes navigation intuitive.
 People don’t spend much time on sites they don’t trust or find difficult to navigate.
 Make it easy for your visitors by having a great design to begin with.
-If you’re using WordPress, there’s a great list of beautiful responsive WordPress themes here.
+If you’re using WordPress, thereare many well-designed WordPress themes you can start with.